amunchet/gorbechov/phase_three/README.md

 # Summary
-This will be the ongoing scraper, which will read the articles once a day
+This is the stock reader to determine the picks performance as recommended

+### Inputs:
+	- output.json (from phase_two)